astralfrontier/peppermile.org/src/grand-adventure.md

 underground tunnels known only to their own kind, trading their wares and skills for supplies and companionship.
 They are short and stout, but surprisingly nimble and fast.

+Gnomads are the Dwarf/Gnome archetype.
+They're tinkerers, but they're also good with people because I hate dour dwarves.
+I wanted the Dwarves of "the Hobbit", who pile into a dude's house and start messing with his whole program, then sing a song about it.
+{.directors-cut}

 #### Racial Archetypes